 JM: Much of what we know about dolphins worldwide comes from our research.
 They are the ‘mind in the waters’.
 Next to humans, dolphins have the largest brain size relative to body size.
 What are they doing with those brains?

 Numerous communities benefit from our research: stakeholders (fishers, recreational and tourism industry), educators, students, scientists, and the public generally.
 Dolphins are excellent bioindicator species.
 They are visible indicators of ecosystem health.
-Dolphins are excellent umbrella and flagship species that can strengthen efforts to protect and conserve critical ecosystems (in Shark Bay, a UNESCO World Heritage Site, and in the Chesapeake-Potomac, the largest and one of the most productive estruaries in the U.S).
-Dolphins meet the flagship and umbrella criteria because they are relatively accessible, have anthropomorphic features that capture the public’s imagination, have large body size, and have ranges with extensive habitat complexity and biodiversity.
+Dolphins are excellent umbrella and flagship species that can strengthen efforts to protect and conserve critical ecosystems (in Shark Bay, a UNESCO World Heritage Site, and in the Chesapeake-Potomac, the largest and one of the most productive estuaries in the U.S.).
+Dolphins meet the flagship and umbrella criteria because they are relatively accessible, have anthropomorphic features that capture the public’s imagination, have large body sizes, and have ranges with extensive habitat complexity and biodiversity.
 Dolphins are an excellent way to increase STEM education because they are so attractive to students.

 GG: The World Bank declared shared prosperity as a twin goal alongside fighting poverty.
 Thomas Piketty’s book on inequality was a blockbuster and widely discussed.
 Angus Deaton, who has done substantial work on inequality, received the Nobel Prize in Economics in 2015.
 Furthermore, inequality appears frequently in the public press and is a popular topic in current political debates.